panzi/wanderlust/README.md

 At first I will try to write this for PostgreSQL, later I'll maybe add SQLite support.
 It might always be limited to my own needs, if I ever finish it at all.

+**UPDATE:** It turned out to be very database specific, i.e. only PostgreSQL.
+Don't know if I still somehow support different DBMSs.